 The National Careers Service offers a free service for everyone seeking advice and support on career, job and learning opportunities - whatever your age.
 Resources available on this website also include a CV builder, a skills health check and the opportunity to open a Lifelong Learning Account.

 Employing an apprentice?

-Through Bolton’s Apprenticeship Working Group and its relationship with the Greater Manchester Apprenticeship Hub, Team Bolton is delivering activity aimed at increasing the number and quality of apprenticeships (including higher and advanced) in the borough.
-We help you recruit the apprentices you need - at no cost.
+Through the Team Bolton partnership with the Greater Manchester Apprenticeship Hub, Team Bolton is delivering activity aimed at increasing the number and quality of apprenticeships (including higher and advanced) in the borough.
+We help you recruit the apprentices you need.
 We are committed to finding enthusiastic local people for your vacancy.